If you’ve never heard of EV range anxiety, you’re not alone.

 Close your eyes and imagine this.
 You’re cruising along in your new electric vehicle, saving money on fuel and doing good for the environment.
 Everyone is envious of your cutting-edge lifestyle, and life is pretty good.

 But then you glance over your dashboard and realise your battery is running pretty low.
 You pass gas stations knowing they can’t help you.
 You need juice, and you need it quick.
 But where will you go?

 If you’re in an unfamiliar area, you’re even more stressed out.
 Will the nearest shopping mall be close enough?
 And will it also have a charging station?
 Your battery is now perilously low.
 Your options are running thin.

 It’s a fear that haunts many electric vehicle owners: Where will they charge their car?

 You’ll be happy to know that these days, electric car makers are improving and expanding EV users experience.

-While there are still limited charging options for people who can’t charge their cars at home.
-Investors, automakers and local and state governments have realized that changes need to happen.
+While there are still limited charging options for people who can’t charge their cars at home, investors, automakers and local and state governments have realised that changes need to happen.

 For those wanting to travel long distances with their EV, the good news is that many improvements have already happened.

 The average range of electric cars has almost doubled in recent years.